 Learn more about Astra’s automated security testing tool.

 2. OWASP ZAP

 OWASP ZAP is an easy-to-use integrated automated security testing tool for finding vulnerabilities in web applications.
-It is designed to be used by people with a wide range of security experience.
+It is designed to be used by people with a wide range of security experiences.
 As such, it is ideal for developers and functional testers who are new to penetration testing.

 Features of OWASP Zap:

 1. Open source and free to use

 2. Acts as a proxy tool to intercept requests

 Sqlmap is an open-source automated security testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over databases.
 Internally it uses the same engine as the commercial tool sqlninja, but its features and syntax are slightly different.

 1. Supports all kinds of SQL Injection attacks

 Astra Automated Scanner: What else do you need to know?